 But, Istanbul is so full of history that there is always something new to discover.

 However, for visitors to Istanbul, that’s not so important.
 Things of interest are concentrated in the oldest part of the city.
-While that area is also very large, it is possible to walk everywhere, although it takes a bit of time.
+While that area is also very big, it is possible to walk everywhere, although it takes a bit of time.
 But, it is possible.
 That’s exactly what I did during my stay there, two weeks ago.

-You will also find a lot of history, especially the Ottoman legacy that perhaps may not be as famous as the most famous sites, although it’s equally historically and artistically important.
+You will also find a lot of history, especially the Ottoman legacy that perhaps may not be as famous as the most famous sites although, historically and artistically, it’s equally important.

 Generally speaking, the city can be divided in three main areas: